givemepower8/givemepower8.github.io/_posts/2018-01-01-How-to-Use-Github-Pages.md

 [Permanent links](https://jekyllrb.com/docs/permalinks/) is used to instruct Jekyll how the urls are generated.
 It should be configured in the \_config.yml file.
 If you are using pagination, setting a permalink in the front matter of post will cause pagination to break.

+### Syntax highlighting

+[rogue](https://github.com/jneen/rouge) is Jekyll's default syntax highlighter supports the [following languages](https://github.com/jneen/rouge/wiki/List-of-supported-languages-and-lexers).

+To customize the look and feel, add one \_rouge-github.scss in the \_sass folder and import it in the assets->css->main.scss file.

 ## Liquid

 > Safe, customer-facing template language for flexible web apps.